Create Tables with Multiple groups (Cross tables)

 Now that we have a total for the year, you might also want to add subtotals for the quarters.
 These totals seem to be shown already in the screenshot above.
 However, you can only see them when the quarters are collapsed.
 Once they are expanded and you see the months, then there's no more total for the months as you can see in the screenshot below where there's no total for Q1.

 To add subtotals, just hover over the plus (+) symbol in the top left corner of the visual and select subtotals.

 After that, you see the totals of quarters, even when they are expanded.

-If you found this article useful and want to learn more about the Zebra BI Tables visual and how to deal with it if you also want to show forecast, this article is the one you should look at next.
+📖 If you found this article useful and want to learn more about the Zebra BI Tables visual and how to deal with it, check out Displaying forecast with Zebra BI Tables.
 This article also explains some more design options you have and also how to add different views to just one visual using the chart slider.
-Once you start combining the skills from all these articles, you can create even more amazing reports.